 Contrary to what most fleet managers believe about retread tires, the tire retreading process upholds the same standard of quality as new tire manufacturing.
 A lot goes on between initial inspection and the final product, making retread tires just as safe and capable as their new counterparts.
-Find out all about the tire retreading process and where you can get your tires retreaded by reading the information below.
+Find out all about the steps of tire retreading process and where you can get your tires retreaded by reading the information below.

 There are six main steps to tire retreading in order to ensure the end result is the highest quality possible.
 First, a tire technician will inspect the tire you wish to be retreaded.
 The purpose of this inspection is to determine whether or not your tire’s casing is a good candidate for retread.
 If it is, it can proceed to the buffing process.